KusoKaihatsuSha/gopdu/README.md

-# Source package for Encode/Decode PDU
+# Source package for Encode/Decode Packet Data Unit (PDU) (7bit, UCS2)
-> - If your app using GSM functionality
+> - If your app using GSM SMS functionality
 > - Asterisk
 > - Some tests